-- 1-to-1 Tutoring and Physics Undergraduate Study Hours are only available to currently enrolled Georgia Tech students.
+- 1-to-1 Tutoring is only available to currently enrolled Georgia Tech students.

 - Students are allowed two one-hour long tutoring sessions per week AND no more than one session per day for 1-to-1 Tutoring.

 - Students are able to make appointments no more than 2 weeks in advance for 1-to-1 Tutoring and must make appointments at least 24 hours in advance.

 - If it is necessary to cancel an appointment with 1-to-1 Tutoring, please contact the Tutoring Reception Desk at least 24 hours prior to the scheduled appointment.
 You can cancel the appointment by accessing Tutortrac at https://www.academicsupport.gatech.edu.